jconorgrogan/Informational-Constructivism/README.md

 > **Conclusion:**
 > Once distinction is unavoidable, and once even two distinctions are registered and preserved,
 > the structural machinery of time, identity, and space **follows necessarily**.
-> Reality may not be built on axioms, it is the recursive closure of distinguishable structure.
+> Reality is what emerges when you apply the act of distinction recursively and retain its outcomes in a consistent structure..

 ## 1. The Core Foundational Argument of Informational Constructivism